01223 274570 Submit Your Own Research Idea

 Setting up a clinical research project can take a long time, often years.
 Studies can require an extensive amount of background work, device development, and collaboration between organisations before data collection even commences.
 As the study progresses, funding external to the PLRH will be required.
 Although we endeavour to successfully secure a grant for your project, we can only assist in the application process and cannot guarantee funding will be achieved.

 Often research ideas have already been studied or align closely with ongoing clinical trials.
 In these cases we do our best to connect you with the research group.
-Sometimes feasibility is uncertain and we need to do extra background work before deciding to progress the idea (literature reviews or patient surveys, for example).
+Sometimes feasibility is uncertain and we need to do extra background work before deciding to progress the idea (literature reviews or prevalence surveys, for example).
 You’re welcome to help with this – we’ll provide training where possible.
 We can’t develop research ideas that are infeasible, but you’re welcome to submit another idea at any time.
 We do our best to keep all our communication open and transparent, and the Cambridge BRC PPI Oversight Group is always available to help.

 Once we receive your idea we’ll send you our Terms of Reference document to help explain these steps in more detail.
 If your idea is feasible, we’ll send you another document: Co-producing Research with the PLRH.
 We’ll go through these documents together and answer any questions you may have.
 Throughout your project, we’ll also complete our Patient Involvement Reporting Matrix to make sure your involvement is perfectly tailored to your skills and expectations.